-These are the systems that carry the signal for communication.
-Types of transmission media are:
+- These are the systems that carry the signal for communication.

+- Types of Transmission Media:

-- Twisted pair
+- Twisted Pair

 - Coaxial Cable

 - Microwave (Radio-Link)

 - Satellite

 - Optical Fiber

 - Free Space Optics

 Twisted Pair Copper Cable

 - Oldest transmission system. - It is made up of two thin copper wires which are separately insulated and twisted around each other. - Mainly used to connect telephone lines to the core network and in local area networks.